zw963/asuswrt-merlin-v2ray/README.md

 The maintainer using `Xray` + `side router` solution daily.

-Other solution wil not be updated in time may not work.
+Other solution will not be updated in time may not work at all.

 # Use Asuswrt Merlin as a transparent proxy, powered by V2ray

 ## Intro

-This project is several scripts for config you ASUS router(merlin based) to serve as a transparent forward proxy.
+This project is several scripts for config you ASUS router(merlin based) or Side router(A very old linux laptop) to serve as a transparent forward proxy.

-Since 2020-09-19, this project's release version just follow [V2Ray-core](https://github.com/v2fly/v2ray-core)'s version.
+Since 2023-07-16, this project's release version just follow [Xray-core](https://github.com/XTLS/Xray-core)'s version.

 ## Feature